 Where stated in the itinerary, meals are included.
 We at Peru Vacation Tours prefer to give our clients the option to choose where they would prefer to eat.
 Peruvian cuisine is fantastic and the restaurants offer great value.
 We will be more than glad to give you a list of our personal favorites.

-All the hotels have private bathrooms, clean facilities, charming architecture, single and double beds, friendly and efficient staff (this really makes a big difference), and of course good locations.
+All the hotels have private bathrooms, clean facilities, charming architecture, single and double beds, friendly and efficient staff, and of course good locations.
 Most of our hotel rooms also have a telephone and cable TV with major international networks.

 Founded in 2006, Peru Vacation Tours is a travel company dedicated to delivering its customers unforgettable, fully personalized South America vacation packages.
 We cater for all types of travelers and offer flexible departure dates to suit you.